The Power of Feeling Your Regret: Letting Go for the New Year

 For example: Regret avoiding a hard conversation?
 Maybe you realize you feared conflict and abandonment.
 The lesson could be to embrace honesty earlier, knowing discomfort is cheaper than months of resentment.

-Processing regret isn't about rewriting your story—it's about making peace with it so you can move forward lighter and more grounded.
+Processing regret isn't about ruminating in the past—it's about making peace with it so you can move forward lighter and more grounded.